pham-henry/WasteShark-Gateway/README.md

 ---

-## 9. What This Proves (for your report)
+## 9. What This Proves

-Once both tests pass, you’ve demonstrated:
+Once both tests pass, it demonstrates:

 1. **Backend → Gateway → MQTT**